theonepa1/vasi/README.md

-# Chrome Extension for Task Automation
+# Vasi: Chrome Extension for Task Automation

-This repository contains the code to create a Chrome extension that automates tasks using Fellou's Eko library as the base.
+This repository contains the code to create Vasi, a Chrome extension that automates tasks.
+It incorporates elements from Fellou's Eko library to enhance its functionality.

 ## How to Build This Repository